-The Alberta Adolescent Recovery Centre is formally known as “AARC Society (Alberta Adolescent Recovery Centre)” and is incorporated under the Companies Act as a Society.
+The Alberta Adolescent Recovery Centre is formally known as “AARC Adolescent Recovery Centre” and is incorporated under the Canada Not-For-Profit Corporations Act.

-As a society registered under the Societies Act of Alberta and a Non-Profit Alberta company registered to carry on business in the province, AARC is subject to and adheres to the laws governing such organizations.
-We are recognized as a Temperance Association by Canada Revenue Agency’s Charities Directorate.
+As a Not-For-Profit Corporation registered under the Canada Not-For-Profit Corporations Act and a Non-Profit Alberta company registered to carry on business in the province, AARC is subject to and adheres to the laws governing such organizations.
+We are recognized under the Core Health Care category by Canada Revenue Agency’s Charities Directorate.

 You can donate to AARC here.